pandas-dev/pandas/web/pandas/pdeps/0001-purpose-and-guidelines.md

 ## Evolution of PDEPs

-Most PDEPs are not expected to change after accepted.
-Once there is agreement in the changes, and they are implemented, the PDEP will be only useful to understand why the development happened, and the details of the discussion.
+Most PDEPs are not expected to change after they are accepted.
+However, this PDEP (PDEP-1), which governs the PDEP process, may change as the process evolves.
+Once there is agreement on the changes, and they are implemented, the PDEP will be only useful to understand why the development happened, and the details of the discussion.